AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

 To run RAP3 requires Apache and MySQL.
 On a preinstalled MySQL-server you will need the database administrator password to set it up for Ampersand.
 This step requires hardware, so you must have finished section 1 successfully.

+MySQL has been installed by ICTS.
+It runs on port 3306 with user root \(Lloyd Rutledge knows the root password\).

-On this server, there is no MySQL, so I had to install it.
-I followed the instructions on `https://en.opensuse.org/SDB:LAMP_setup#Setting_up_MariaDB`.
+If you must install MySQL yourself, you can follow the instructions on `https://en.opensuse.org/SDB:LAMP_setup#Setting_up_MariaDB`.

 First I installed `mariadb`and `mariadb-tools`:

-`sudo zypper in mariadb mariadb-tools`
+`sudo zypper in mariadb mariadb-toolso`

 Then I started MariaDB: